pulumi/pulumi/docs/architecture.md

 so on, are expressed as Stacks and Services in the Mu system.
 They are essentially "subclasses" -- or specializations -- of this more general concept, unifying the configuration, provisioning, discovery, and overall management of them.

+In addition to those core abstractions, there are some supporting ones:

+* **Type**: A schematized type, sometimes Stack-based, that is used for type-checking Mu specifications.
+* **Configuration**: A bag of key/value settings used either at build or runtime.
+* **Secret**: A special kind of key/value configuration bag that is encrypted and protected by authorization.
+* **Group, User, and Identity**: A set of security concepts governing access control and capabilities.

 Because Mu is a tool for interacting with existing clouds -- including targets like AWS, Kubernetes, and Docker Swarm -- one of the toolchain's most important jobs is faithfully mapping these abstractions onto "lower level" infrastructure abstractions, and vice versa.
 Much of Mu's ability to deliver on its promise of better productivity, sharing, and reuse relies on its ability to robustly and intuitively perform these translations.

+TODO(joe): reusable schema types.

+TODO(joe): configuration/secrets; see https://github.com/docker/docker/issues/13490.

 ## Toolchain